Job Seeker Guidance & Rights

 - You are protected from unlawful deductions from wages.

 - You are entitled to statutory payments for sick pay, maternity/paternity pay and shared parental and adoption pay.

-- You are entitled to a statutory holiday entitlement of 5.6 days paid holiday per year.
+- You are entitled to a statutory holiday entitlement of at least 5.6 weeks paid holiday per year.